refuel-code-135/ml-supervised-classification-20newsgroups/README.md

 # Project Overview
 ### Classifying Email Texts into Topics Using ML Models

-This Project builds a text classification model.
+This project builds a text classification model.
 The model predicts the category of a text based on the email body.
 Since we have correct labels, this is a supervised learning task.
 In this notebook, I use the fetch_20newsgroups function to load sample data, which is part of sklearn.datasets.
+The notebook compares several models (Naive Bayes, Logistic Regression, Random Forest, LightGBM) using TF-IDF vectorization.

 ## Notebook